Kakeru Sekiguchi: Independent Circuit (2017-present)

 As a freelancer, Sekiguchi is known for competing in multiple promotions of the Japanese independent scene.
 At LLPW-X Takako Inoue 30th Anniversary Show, an event promoted by Ladies Legend Pro-Wrestling on October 2, 2018, Sekiguchi teamed up with Tomoko Watanabe in a losing effort against CRYSIS (Jaguar Yokota and Megumi Yabushita).
 On the fifth night of Wrestle-1's 2018 Trans Magic Tour from March 14, 2018, Sekiguchi teamed up with Natsumi Maki in a losing effort against Hana Kimura and Saori Anou.
 At 2AW Rina Shingaki Retirement Show, an event promoted by Active Advance Pro Wrestling on November 23, 2021, Sekiguchi teamed up with Shiori Asahi to defeat Itsuki Aoki and Ricky Fuji.
 At the 10th Anniversary of Kaori Yoneyama's Retirement Withdrawal, an event promoted by YMZ Wrestling on December 23, 2021, Sekiguchi teamed up with Rina Yamashita, Asuka and Hikaru Sato to defeat Kaori Yoneyama, Masahiro Takanashi, Moeka Haruhi and Tsubasa Kuragaki in a Christmas cosplay eight-man tag team match.
 At Pure-J Climax 2021 ob December 26, she teamed up with Mika Akino and Sonoko Kato as Mission K4 to defeat Wanted (Kazuki, Momo Tani and Rydeen Hagane) as a result of a six-woman tag team match.

 Actwres girl'Z (2017-present)

 Sekiguchi made her professional wrestling debut in Actwres girl'Z at AgZ Act 18, an event promoted on March 26, 2017, where she fell short to Asami Hisato.
 At AWG Act 45 on January 8, 2020, she competed in a 19-person battle royal won by Rina Amikura and also involving Himeka Arita, Tae Honma, Miyuki Takase, Yumiko Hotta and others.
-At Ice Ribbon & Actwres girl'Z Joint Show on November 16, 2020, Sekiguchi teamed up with Ami Miura, Hikari Shimizu, Mari and Saki as Team AWG in a losing effort against Team Ice Ribbon (Hiragi Kurumi, Ibuki Hoshi, Matsuya Uno, Totoro Satsuki and Tsukushi Haruka) as a result of a gauntlet tag team match.
+At Ice Ribbon & Actwres girl'Z Joint Show on November 16, 2020, Sekiguchi teamed up with Ami Miura, Hikari Shimizu, Mari and Saki as Team AWG in a losing effort against Team Ice Ribbon (Hiragi Kurumi, Ibuki Hoshi, Matsuya Uno, Satsuki Totoro and Tsukushi Haruka) as a result of a gauntlet tag team match.